I’m super excited to share with you all you need to do to get employed in the establishment of your choice.

-For example, as someone who loves making use of Planet Fitness gyms, I was happy to see your job placement…
+For example, as someone who loves using Planet Fitness gyms, I was happy to see your job placement…

-Here you should also get the reader hooked by mentioning what you can offer the company.
+Here it would help if you also got the reader hooked by mentioning what you can offer the company.

 Everyone is unique, so write what’s pertinent to you.